nobruinfo/midnightmega/readme.md

 * are in file `llvm/conioextensions.h` and are quirky because of most in `conio.c` being `static`
+* `conio.c` was copied to `llvm` and massively edited to get rid of not needed stuff.
+This freed 3+ blocks of code.
 * the full removal of `KickC` based include files from folder `llvm/include`